lostatc/retain-sync/docs/zielen.1.rst

 that remain.
 This feature can be disabled in the profile config file.

-During a sync, files that are new since the last sync have their priority artifically inflated in order to keep them in the local directory longer.
+During a sync, files that are new since the last sync have their priority artificially inflated in order to keep them in the local directory longer.
 This is to prevent files from being removed from the local directory as soon as they're created, when they're likely still being used.
 This only applies to new files that were created locally.
 New files synced from the remote directory do